-I think the idea of using a regular employee as the main delivery device for a tableau of celebrity is what holds these together.
+I think the idea of using employees as the white rabbit leading us through a tableau of celebrity is what holds these together.
 My thinking was, that would give people a realistic anchor, so it's not just a random spectacle.
 The viewer might have a reason to participate in the suspended disbelief.
 That, and the line at the end making it about the viewer instead of about the hotel.
 All of that was thought out.

-I think the idea of using a regular employee as the main delivery device for a tableau of celebrity is what holds these together.
+I think the idea of using employees as the white rabbit leading us through a tableau of celebrity is what holds these together.
 My thinking was, that would give people a realistic anchor, so it's not just a random spectacle.
 The viewer might have a reason to participate in the suspended disbelief.
 That, and the line at the end making it about the viewer instead of about the hotel.
 All of that was thought out.

 The Luxor video above won a local videography award.
-The last 10 seconds turn into a Hanes commercial because, I don't know why, last minute client jitters I guess.
-It was supposed to be so, so sexy.
-You can see where it's going.
-But you know, Vegas?
-Sexy?
-That would just be weird.
-Despite that I was very happy with how it turned out and I think everyone else was as well.
+I was very happy with how it turned out and I think everyone else was as well.

 The next couple of spots were for conventions and business meetings at MGM Grand.